Page Up and Page Down keys

-The Page Up and Page Down keys (sometimes abbreviated as PgUp and PgDn) are two keys commonly found on computer keyboards.
+Page Up and Page Down (sometimes abbreviated as PgUp and PgDn) are two keys commonly found on computer keyboards.

 The two keys are primarily used to scroll up or down in documents, but the scrolling distance varies between different applications.
 In word processors, for instance, they may jump by an emulated physical page or by a screen view that may show only part of one page or many pages at once depending on zoom factor.
 In cases when the document is shorter than the full screen, and often have no visible effect at all.